fdrozdowski/RaygunML/README.md

 Invoke-WebRequest -Uri $req -Credential $cred
 ```

 You can always initialize RaygunML in QConsole.
-Say you placed raygun
+Say you placed RaygunML
 folder in .../MarkLogic/Modules/MarkLogic.
 You can execute the following
 code in QConsole to initialize RaygunML:
 ```XQuery